vvvar/checkmark/README.md

         - **CI mode**: Turns off interactive prompts and outputs reports in a format suitable for CI/CD pipelines.
 This mode is designed to facilitate integration with CI/CD processes.
     ```

-You can control the level of creativity of an AI with(values between 0 and 100 are accepted):
+You can control the level of creativity of the AI with (values between 0 and 100 are accepted):

 ```sh
 checkmark review . --creativity 80